-Nerve ending Stimulated by lession of the corpuscies model depression of the corpuscies mwnoggin.org Corpuscies Corpuscie CHALLENGES: Look over the course requirements in our syllabus, and on Canvas.
+CHALLENGES: Look over the course requirements in our syllabus, and on Canvas.
 If you are unclear about what's expected for an assignment, or assessment, please let me know.
 Life DEFINITELY has ups and downs, and everyone struggles sometimes with family, work, and other personal concerns and commitments.
-But not everyone has access to the same resources, or experiences the world in the same way $\checkmark$ .
+But not everyone has access to the same resources, or experiences the world in the same way ♥.
 If there is a serious, unexpected, documented and significant emergency, please get in touch!
 But be aware that we are obligated to treat all students fairly, and that means each of you should ask questions, think ahead and plan for when assignments are due.
 Everyone is subject to the same course expectations.

+THE CLASSES

-THE CLASSES WEEK ONE (1/8 - 1/12): Introduction \MEET: ONLINE Monday/Friday, IN PERSON Wednesday, all 10:15 - 11:15am \POST: Discussion FORUM by THURSDAY; student responses by SUNDAY Introductions, syllabus; History of perception; philosophical considerations; Psychophysics, measuring the threshold, signal detection theory WEEK TWO (1/15 - 1/19): Sensory detection \\ NO CLASS ON MONDAY, JANUARY 15th - Happy MLK Day!
+WEEK ONE (1/6 - 1/10): Introduction

+- MEET: ONLINE Monday/Friday classes, IN PERSON class Wednesday, all 10:15 11:15am - POST: Discussion FORUM by THURSDAY; student responses by SUNDAY

+Introductions, syllabus; History of perception; philosophical considerations;

+Psychophysics, measuring the threshold, signal detection theory

+WEEK TWO (1/13 - 1/17): Sensory detection